agokhankarabiyik/agokhankarabiyik.github.io/_posts/2019-5-29-Where-It-All_Started.md

 # Customer life-time analysis

 Another component of this project was Customer Life-time Analysis.
 Not only do businesses have to acquire new customers for the sake of their existence in industry and financial health but retaining existing customers by predicting and preventing churn is also important to them.
-For this purpose, some analyses were performed and the results were displayed to act accordingly in the future.
+For this purpose, some analyses were performed and the results were displayed to take necessary measures and actions in the future.

 ```python